ochronasec/ochrona_vs/README.md

 # Ochrona

+This plugin is designed to operate as part of Ochrona Security, a solution for validating the dependencies used in python projects.

-Ochrona is an easy to use Dependency Analysis tool for python designed to catch python dependency vulnerabilities before you commit.
-Ochrona has a free-tier license which allows 25 scans per month.
+Ochrona requires a license to operate.
+We offer a free-tier license which allows up to 25 scans per month.
+You can sign up for an API key at https://ochrona.dev.

 Learn more at [Ochrona.dev](https://ochrona.dev)